nucypher/nucypher/docs/source/staking/stake_initialization.rst

 3. Configure nucypher for staking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before continuing with stake initiation, A setup step is required to configure nucypher for staking.
+Before initiating a stake, a setup step is required to configure nucypher for staking.
 This will create a JSON configuration file (`~/.local/share/nucypher/stakeholder.json`) containing editable
 configuration values.
-No new keys or secrets are created in this step, it's just for configuration.
+No new keys or secrets are created in this step, it is just for configuration.

 .. code:: bash

     (nucypher)$ nucypher stake init-stakeholder --signer <SIGNER URI> --provider <PROVIDER>

-.. note:: If you are using NuCypher's Rinkeby testnet, passing the network name is required ``--network ibex``.
+.. note:: If you are using NuCypher's Ibex testnet, passing the network name is required ``--network ibex``.

 4. Create a new stake